M3lbz/PasteMenu/README.md

 Install [AutoHotKey](https://www.autohotkey.com/) on your machine

-Pull down the Repo and double click the .ahkfile
+Pull down the Repo and double click the .ahk file

 ## Usage

-In the same folder as the .ahk file create txt files where the Name is the text in the menu and the content is what you want to paste.
+You can create .paste files in the same directory as the ahk file.

+The file name will become the name on the menu.

+Clicking the item will paste the files content line by line

 Be sure to change the extension to .paste as that's what the script looks for to create the menu